beemfx/Castle/README.md

-# Castle: A Text Based Adventure v3.xx
+# WinCastle: A Text Based Adventure
 Castle (c) 2001 Beem Media.
 All rights reserved.

 This is the original Win32 C++ version of Castle.